 * Democracy - Every class starts the school year by voting for the children they want to represent them on the School Council.
 Year 6 children have also been given the responsibility of taking on the role of Ambassadors for a range of curricular areas, including reading, writing, science and PE.

 * Residential trips and experiences.
 Every year, children across all year groups from Y1-Y6 have the opportunity to go on a residential trip.
 This is an invaluable experience for all involved, giving the staff the chance to get to know their children in a wider context, and giving the children the opportunity to understand their own roles and responsibilities and how this underpins the values of mutual respect and individual liberty.

 * Many aspects of the school day support the children in their understanding of the Rule of Law.
-The children discuss, reflect and review the school rules - what they are and why we have them.
+The children discuss, review and co-build their class rules, understanding what they are and why we have them.
 Many of the weekly Picture News questions allow the children to explore aspects of the law in the UK, encouraging them to consider the ways in which it helps to keep society safe.
 The rule of law also runs through many elements of the PSHE curriculum, from keeping healthy to staying safe online.